 - Third priority is given to events sponsored by civic, not-for-profit groups, and lastly for commercial groups.

-The University retains the right to cancel or reschedule an event due to unforeseen conflicts or other prudent reasons.
+- The University and the Connelly Center retains the right to cancel or reschedule any event due to unforeseen conflicts with major University events or other prudent reasons.
 When an event needs to be rescheduled or cancelled, the event sponsor will be given as much advance notice as possible.